 Loulan Pitre's practice focuses on environmental, energy and resources law.
-He is a member of the oil and gas section of the law firm of Gordon, Arata, McCollam, Duplantis & Eagan, LLC.
+He is partner-in-charge of the New Orleans office of Kelly Hart Pitre.
 He is ranked by Chambers USA as a leader in the field of environmental litigation and is listed in Best Lawyers - The World's Premiere Guide under the categories "Litigation - Environmental" and "Oil & Gas Law."
 A native of Cut Off, Louisiana, Loulan is a 1986 graduate of Harvard Law School and a former member of the Louisiana House of Representatives.
 He teaches Advanced Oil and Gas Law as a member of the part-time faculty of Tulane Law School.

 Loulan has defended several dozen “legacy” lawsuits asserting environmental damage, often involving claims in the hundreds of millions of dollars.
 As lead trial counsel in Meaux et al. v.
 Hilcorp et al., he defended two oil and gas exploration and production companies from claims of environmental damage.
 After a three-week trial, plaintiffs asked the jury for over $60 million dollars.
 Instead, the jury’s verdict resulted in no liability for defendants, a result that withstood appeal.